Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. Participate Now! 🔥

 Table: The security features of the Coinbase Wallet and MetaMask

-The most common risk facing the MetaMask wallet are phishing attacks.
+The most common risk facing the MetaMask wallet is phishing attacks.
 A phishing attack is a scam hackers use to steal personal information like usernames and passwords.

-A phishing attack on a MetaMask wallet would work something like this:
+A phishing attack on a MetaMask wallet would work like this:

-This kind of attack is quite common with online wallets.
-MetaMask is working on patches for this kind of problem, but users are responsible for their own safety, so take care!
+This kind of attack is quite common with online wallets.[1]
+While MetaMask continuously implements security features to warn users of known malicious sites and reduce risks, the ultimate responsibility for safety lies with the user!
 When using MetaMask, only use one tab at a time to make transactions, and keep the wallet locked when you’re not using it.

 So, is MetaMask safe?
 The answer here is a nervous yes.
 Online wallets are only as secure as their users.
 So, if you’re illegally streaming episodes of Game of Thrones with an open MetaMask wallet and your Ether disappears, don’t say I didn’t warn you!